sails-adminpanel/sails-adminpanel/docs/Configuration.md

 range, boolean, binary, text, longtext, mediumtext, ckeditor, wysiwyg, texteditor, word, jsoneditor, json, array, object, ace, html, xml, aceeditor, image, images, file, files, table menu, navigation, schedule, worktime, association, "association-many", select, select-many

+### Only routes create
+If the value of the model key is `true: boolean` then only add and edit routers will be created, as well as the corresponding rights for them